Plasma membrane: Definition, Structure, Functions, Composition

 Exocytosis

-• Secreted molecules may stick to the inner surface of the plasma membrane or Cell Membrane and be expelled out of the cell.
+• Secreted molecules may stick to the inner surface of the plasma membrane or Cell Membrane and be expelled from the cell.

 • The secretory product is collected in the channels of the Endoplasmic reticulum.
 It passes through the Golgi complex, gets concentrated, and is packed into secretory vesicles separate From the Golgi complex, moves toward the plasma membrane and fuses with it, and the contents of the vesicle are released outside.